ARIZONA FAMILY GETAWAY

 Before you leave home, ask everyone in your group what they absolutely want.
 Favorite drinks, coffee, breakfast basics, easy lunch items, kid snacks, marshmallows, sandwich stuff, paper goods, alcohol, and a few simple dinner ideas.
 Put it all into one shared list before the trip starts.
 That way you’re not making five separate store runs or forgetting the one thing you someone suddenly decides is essential.

-Once you arrive, check into your Airbnb and take a quick look at what’s already stocked (and check those items off your list).
-Then send a smaller group to the store, not everyone needs to go (too many opinions).
+Once you arrive, check into your Airbnb and send a smaller group to the store, not everyone needs to go (too many opinions).
 That’s exactly why you made the list ahead of time.
 We usually split up: half the group heads to the store while the other half stays back with the kids and starts unpacking.
 Stock up on easy breakfasts, lunches, snacks, and a few dinners.
 This setup works especially well for group trips because the cost gets split, making everything feel way more budget-friendly.
 Instead of eating out for every meal, you’ll have simple, ready-to-go options at the house for hungry kids, late naps, or those slower, more relaxed nights in.

 This one habit also makes the trip feel more relaxed.
 Mornings are easier when breakfast is already in the kitchen.
 Afternoons go better when you can toss together lunch or hand out snacks before a short drive.
 And nights by the fire are sweeter when you are ready with some s’mores.
 It’s simple, but it saves money in a big way.